AppThreat/chen/README.md

 chen is a fork of the popular [joern](https://github.com/joernio/joern) project.
 We deviate from the joern project in the following ways:

-- Make code analysis accessible by adding first-class integration with Python and frameworks such as NetworkX and PyTorch
+- Make code analysis accessible by adding first-class integration with Python and frameworks such as NetworkX and PyTorch.
 - Enable broader hierarchical analysis (Application + Dependency + Container + OS layer)
-- By creating a more welcoming community more appropriate for beginner users with great support
+- By creating a welcoming community more appropriate for beginner users with great enterprise support.
+We want to democratize code analysis.

 ## License